Yurii Sodol: Complaints

 On 23 June 2024, Lieutenant Colonel Bohdan Krotevych, one of the commanders of the Azov Brigade, filed an official complaint with the State Bureau of Investigation (SBI).
 Krotevych has called for an investigation into the actions of an unnamed military general, accusing him of causing more Ukrainian soldier casualties than any Russian general.

 While Krotevych did not disclose the general's name in his statement, sources from Ukrainska Pravda suggested that the general in question was Sodol.

 For a long time before his dismissal, the People's Deputy Maryana Bezuhla was calling Sodol in interviews and on social media a "criminal" and a "murderer" on a daily basis.

-On 26 June, The Washington Post published an article, which, according to them, published statements from Krotevych's letter to the SBI.
-The letter stated that Sodol did not lead the defence of Mariupol and did not spend an any hour in the city, but was awarded the title of Hero of Ukraine; that Sodol did not supply the Azov Brigade with ammunition or build defences in Mariupol before the offensive; that when one of the superiors in the city asked Sodol for instructions, Sodol replied: "We are finished" and hung up; that Sodol recently ordered Azov to advance without artillery ammunition and that when arguments were made as to why this was not possible, an internal investigation was launched against the Azov commander; and that Sodol's decisions led to the deaths of thousands of soldiers, resulting in a weak position on the frontline and the loss of a large amount of territory.
+On 26 June, The Washington Post published an article, which, contained alleged statements from Krotevych's letter to the SBI.
+The letter stated that Sodol did not lead the defence of Mariupol and did not spend any time in the city, but was awarded the title of Hero of Ukraine; that Sodol did not supply the Azov Brigade with ammunition or build defences in Mariupol before the offensive; that when one of the superiors in the city asked Sodol for instructions, he replied: "We are finished" and hung up; that Sodol recently ordered Azov to advance without artillery ammunition and that the arguments as to why this was not possible led to an internal investigation against the Azov commander; and that Sodol's decisions led to the deaths of thousands of soldiers, resulting in a weakened frontline position and the loss of a large amount of territory.

-Also, according to Ukrainska Pravda, Sodol as commander of Khortytsia operational-strategic group was responsible for preparing the defence before the repeated Russian offensive on Kharkiv oblast.
+According to Ukrainska Pravda, as commander of Khortytsia operational-strategic group, Sodol was responsible for preparing the defence before the repeated Russian offensive on Kharkiv oblast.
 Sodol also was in charge of the amphibious operation to establish a bridgehead on the Dnieper in 2023, with fighting taking place at the village of Krynky in the Kherson Oblast.
 By June 2024, the operation failed and the Ukrainian marines took heavy casualties.

 On 29 June, the Ukrainian media Ukrainska Pravda reported, citing its own sources, that the SBI had replied to Krotevych that it would check General Sodol's actions during the Russian offensive.
 Earlier, on 28 June, Krotevych stated that he had received a response from the SBI, but was dissatisfied with it.